 In cases where an email or text is received out of the blue without an employee opting-in, so the contact is unsolicited, it is likely to be some form of spam, and potentially a phishing scam, it’s important to look closely for signs of a potential phishing scam.

 Yes there are genuine occasions when time is of the essence i.e. a sale is ending, limited time offers, insurance is up for renewal etc..however employees will probably have a relationship with organisations where offers and deadlines are genuine.
 Content telling staff to act urgently about something they know nothing about should ring alarm bells.

 Staff should be encouraged to be wary, and to use their gut instinct.
 If an email, text or even call seems ‘phishy’ then they should listen to their intuition and escalate internally or contact the genuine organisation directly to validate.
 If it’s a phone call that’s set their radar off, then they should use a different device to call out on, scammers can keep the line open, meaning they can stay on the line and still hear the next call, even if you’ve ‘hung up’ on them.

-Regular staff training and a cyber risk aware culture is critical to mitigate against all the latest risks.
+Regular staff training and a cyber risk aware culture is critical to increase phishing awareness and mitigate against all the latest risks.
 When was the last time you trained your staff?
 With the pace of change being so fast it’s important that staff training is current with regular reminders to drive home a strong cybersecurity mindset.